RCarpus/supersonic/README.md

 ![A diagram showing the hierarchy of custom React Components for Supersonic](./app/img/Supersonic_component_hierarchy.svg)

 ## Coming Improvements
-- Add a loading animation to display when the app is loggin in the user
 - Refactor the stats table
-- Add useful error messages to Ajax functions when they don't work
-- Fix bug when saving sessions to localStorage
 - Explore more pleasant tones
 - Explore buggy mobile performance for web audio api